 CBT theory explains how our thoughts influence our emotions, behaviour and body.
 Working with the CBT model involves exploring different ways of working with the above to regulate mood and behaviour.

-CBT is recognised by the Government's NICE guidelines as the first line of intervention for most common psychological problems (e.g. anger, anxiety, bereavement, depression, eating disorders, panic attacks, PTSD).
+CBT is recognised by the Government's NICE guidelines as the first line of intervention for most common wellbeing issues (e.g. anger, anxiety, GAD bereavement, depression, eating disorders, panic attacks, PTSD).
 CBT aims to quickly identify problems and build up the skills to resolve them.